femmestem/spree_recurring_orders/README.md

 * Subscription frequencies are created by default when you seed data.
 You can also add subscription frequencies through `Admin -> Configurations -> Subscription Frequencies -> New` page.

-* When user is purchasing a subscribable product, he gets an option to make it a 'One Time Order' or a 'Subscription Order'.
+* When purchasing a subscribable product, user is given an option to make it a 'One Time Order' or a 'Subscription Order'.

-* When making a 'Subscription Order', the user will have to choose Delivery Interval, Total Deliveries, and Quantity.
-The first order will be made on checkout and remaining orders will automatically be created for the user at the selected time intervals.
+* When making a 'Subscription Order', the user will have to choose Quantity and Delivery Interval.
+The first order will be made on checkout and recurring orders will automatically be created for the user at the selected time intervals.

 * The users can check their subscriptions on the 'My Account' page.
 They can update subscription info, pause or cancel their subscriptions via the `Subscription -> Edit` page.